 In this paper, we show that there is an adaptive attack if the FESTA trapdoor function is used in the wrong way.
 For SIDH, there are several studies of adaptive attacks (e.g., [8,7]).
-We construct a similar attack to them for FESTA trapdoor functions.
+We construct a similar attack to them for the FESTA trapdoor function when it used in the wrong way.

-Our attack is an attack for a possible PKE scheme based on a FESTA trapdoor function and reveals the secret key of the function.
+We show that if there is a specific oracle O, an adversary can reveal the secret key of the FESTA trapdoor functions.
 As a part of the input of a FESTA trapdoor function, there is a 2×2 -regular matrix in a fixed set \mathcal{M}b .
 Usually, we check whether this 2×2 -matrix belongs to \mathcal{M}b in computing the inverse map of the trapdoor function.
-We show in this paper that our attack works if the recipient of the PKE scheme does not check the inclusivity of this matrix.
-In other words, one can prevent our attack by checking the inclusivity of the matrix.
-Because we need to check the ciphertexts in the IND-CCA secure PKE schemes named FESTA proposed in [2], these IND-CCA secure schemes are not threatened by our attack.
+We show in this paper that there is a situation that we can construct O for a possible scheme not checking the inclusivity of this matrix.
+Because we need to check the ciphertexts in the IND-CCA secure PKE schemes named FESTA proposed in [2], these IND-CCA secure schemes are not threatened by our attack directly.